navjotts/resume-assistant/NOTES.md

 **Things to try**:<br>
 1. Features: same as Part1, word/sentence embeddings
-2. Similarity mesaure using above features
+2. Similarity measure using above features
 3. Recursively go 1 level deeper (once you have 'Work Experience', pull out what exact company and number of years)